dereuromark/cakephp-tinyauth/docs/authorize.md

 - one or more role names (groups granted access)
 - the ``*`` wildcard to allow access to all authenticated users
-- the special `public` group to allow access to unauthenticated users

 ```ini
 ; ----------------------------------------------------------